SPLAYER-HD/realtimeIOT/README.md

 ![Architecture_improved ](https://github.com/SPLAYER-HD/realtimeIOT/blob/master/assets/Realtime-Architecture-Architecture-improved.png)
 ![Database_improved ](https://github.com/SPLAYER-HD/realtimeIOT/blob/master/assets/Realtime-Architecture-Database-improved.png)

+With this database model we can think in devices like refrigerator, truck doors, truck mortor or even in others business cases like slot machines in a casino or a buildings having many sensors and sending different kind of metrics, where we can monitor specific places or specific machines.

-In a real enviaronment, I would use this architectrure, deploying in AWS where we can use fargate to deploy the containers RDS to deploy our database and using cluster and balancers to make auto-scaling.
+In a real enviaronment, I would use this architecture, deploying in AWS where we can use fargate to deploy the containers RDS to deploy our database and using cluster and balancers to make auto-scaling.
 Opening new business cases with all data colected.

 ## Docker Hub URL
     https://hub.docker.com/r/diegotorres95/realtime_production